lokeshnaik808/BASFGame/README.md

 At the end of the game, stats such as Health Points of the winning side are displayed.

+**A Sample log of an earlier played game is present in repository for reference**

 ## Technical Aspects

 The code is entirely written in python and mostly uses python's inbuilt libraries.
 It only uses one external library i.e 'schedule'.